Pantangianjali/Brain-Tumor-Detection-CNN/README.md

 # Brain Tumor Detection using CNN

 Deep learning model to classify brain MRI images into tumor vs no-tumor using Convolutional Neural Networks.

+> Demonstrates end-to-end ML solution delivery in a regulated,
+> high-stakes domain — from model training to cloud deployment
+> with CI/CD automation.

 ## Results
 - **Validation Accuracy**: 96.8%